 Can you get in trouble with the law if you have Japanese knotweed in your garden?
-Technically, no. There are no Japanese knotweed laws stating that you have to remove Japanese knotweed from your own property.
+Technically, no. There are no regulations stating that you have to remove Japanese knotweed from your own property.

 However, you MUST NOT:

 - Let Japanese knotweed grow or spread into the wild.

 - Allow Japanese knotweed to spread from your garden into neighbouring gardens.

 Failure to comply with either of these Japanese knotweed laws can lead to prosecution, a fine and/or imprisonment.
 Therefore, it is important that you put a proper plan of action in place if you do notice Japanese knotweed is growing on your property.